Toloka/docs/en/toloka-kit/reference/toloka.client.TolokaClient.open_pool.md

 Starts distributing tasks from the pool

-Performers will see your tasks only after that call.
+Tolokers will see your tasks only after that call.

 ## Parameters Description